Multi-bump solutions of $-\Delta u=K(x)u^{\frac{n+2}{n-2}}$ on lattices in $R^n$: Introduction

 The paper is organized as follows.
 In section \ref{S1}, we carry out the Lyapunov-Schmidt reduction.
 In section \ref{S2}, we solve the finite dimensional problems and prove Theorem \ref{T2} and Theorem \ref{T1}.
 In section \ref{S3}, we prove Theorem \ref{T4}.
 In Appendices, we prove some basic lemmas that will be used throughout the paper.

-{\bf Acknowledgments:} The research of the first author is partially supported by NSF grant DMS-1203961, the research of the second author is partially supported by a General Research Fund from RGC of Hong Kong.
+{\bf Acknowledgments:} The research of the first author is partially supported by an NSF grant, the research of the second author is partially supported by a General Research Fund from RGC of Hong Kong.